 I’ve been investing regularly in social media over the past few years.
 I was hesitant to even start a blog a few years ago.
 My husband who is a technology marketer, encouraged me to start publishing my insights on the real estate industry and I’ve since extended my outreach on LinkedIn, Facebook, and particularly, Instagram.

 My goal for social media is to give my friends, family, and clients a curated view into my life.
 I acknowledge that it’s a limited set of highlights, but I’ve recently been getting a lot of positive feedback on my content.
 I am often asked how I approach my social output, how much time I spend, and if it comes to me as easily as it looks.

-One of the best decisions a potential buyer can make is speaking with a mortgage lender before considering making a purchase.
-In many cases, this could be six months to a year prior to being ready to make a purchase.
-In my experience, people delay reaching out to a lender until they have saved a sizable down payment and are ready to put an offer in on a property.
+One of the first things a prospective buyer should do is find an experienced and responsive mortgage lender before making a purchase.
+In many cases, this could be six months to a year prior to when you want to buy a home.
+People often delay reaching out to a lender until they have saved a sizable down payment and are ready to put an offer in on a property.

 Since the warnings about a virulent virus rapidly spreading across the globe emerged, the real estate industry has been tasked with finding a way to prioritize public health while continuing to help clients buy and sell properties.
 Ten days ago Alameda County deemed real estate agents as essential workers under the shelter in place order.
 There has been significant effort at the local and National level to interpret the restrictions agents, buyers, and sellers must adhere to.
 The rules of engagement have been changing on a nearly daily basis but as of now, this is what we understand:

 We are living in challenging times.
 Our daily routines are being disrupted and many people fear for their health, safety, and financial future.
 This is an understandable response to a global pandemic that we still don’t completely understand.